brndnmtthws/brndn-io/content/posts/know-less/index.md

 I recognize that expressing uncertainty doesn't always serve me well, particularly when trying to impress others.
 But I'd rather remain authentic than pretend to know more than I do.
-There's a quiet strength in acknowledging the limits of your knowledge–it leaves room for growth that arrogance never will.
+Admitting the limits of what I know usually leads to a better conversation, and it keeps me from slipping into that bluffing tone I hate hearing in other people.

-The next time you're tempted to speak with certainty about something you only partially understand, consider taking a breath and saying those three powerful words: "I don't know."
+The next time you're tempted to speak with certainty about something you only partially understand, consider taking a breath and saying "I don't know."
-It might feel uncomfortable at first, but that discomfort is the sensation of becoming wiser.
-And in a world drowning in false certainty, your intellectual humility might be exactly what we need more of.

-Perhaps true confidence isn't about knowing all the answers, but about being secure enough to admit when you don't.
-In the pursuit of knowledge, sometimes the wisest step is to know less – or rather, to acknowledge how little we truly know.
+It can feel awkward at first.
+It still does for me sometimes.
+But I'd rather deal with that than keep pretending.
+Around the people I actually respect, saying less and being honest about what I don't know tends to go over better anyway.

 [^1]: Price, P. C., & Stone, E. R. (2004).
 Intuitive evaluation of likelihood judgment producers: Evidence for a confidence heuristic. *Journal of Behavioral Decision Making*, 17(3), 181–199.